-- Replant the sections immediately at the same depth as the original clump.
+- Replant the sections immediately at the same depth as the original clump, spacing them 4 to 6 inches apart.
 If the soil is heavy or dense, mix in some sand or compost as well as a handful of bone meal or bulb fertilizer.

 How to Grow English Bluebells From Seed

 English bluebells can be started from seed but it can take up to five years for a seed to develop into a bulb.
 Assuming that you don't want to wait that long, the recommended method of propagation is by division.